 Q. What precautions are recommended to prevent the spread of COVID-19?

-A. Recommendations in the CDC guidelines include social distancing, coughing and sneezing etiquette, hand hygiene, routine cleaning of surfaces, and avoiding exposure to those who are ill.
+A. Recommendations in the CDC guidelines include physical distancing, coughing and sneezing etiquette, hand hygiene, routine cleaning of surfaces, and avoiding exposure to those who are ill.
 To learn more and stay current with the latest COVID-19 guidance, visit one of these special websites developed by the federal government: